Constitution of 3 May 1791: Historic importance

 The 3 May Constitution was a milestone in the history of law and in the growth of democracy.
-The 18th-century Irish statesman Edmund Burke described it as "the noblest benefit received by any nation at any time ...
+The 18th century Irish statesman Edmund Burke described it as "the noblest benefit received by any nation at any time [...]
 Stanislas II has earned a place among the greatest kings and statesmen in history."
 The 3 May Constitution was the first to follow the 1788 ratification of the United States Constitution.
 Poland and the United States, though geographically distant from each other, showed similar approaches to the designing of political systems.
 The 3 May Constitution has been called the second constitution in world history.
 Constitutional-law expert Albert Blaustein calls it the "world's second national constitution", and Bill Moyers writes that it was "Europe's first codified national constitution (and the second oldest in the world)."
 Historian Norman Davies calls it "the first constitution of its type in Europe."
 (Note: The claims of "first" and "second constitution" have been disputed.
-The U.S. and Polish-Lithuanian constitutions had been preceded by earlier documents that did not completely separate the executive, legislative, and judiciary powers as Montesquieu discussed, such as the Instrument of Government of 1653 and the Articles of Confederation of 1777, both of which are well-known but lack the tripartite separation.
+The United States and Polish-Lithuanian constitutions had been preceded by earlier documents that did not completely separate the executive, legislative, and judiciary powers as Montesquieu discussed, such as the Instrument of Government of 1653 and the Articles of Confederation of 1777, both of which are well-known but lack the tripartite separation.
 Neither did the short-lived and little-known Corsican Constitution of 1755 clearly separate the executive from the judiciary.
 See history of the constitution.)
-The 3 May Constitution and the Great Sejm that adopted it have been the subjects of a large body of works by Polish scholars, starting with the still often cited 19th-century works of Walerian Kalinka and Władysław Smoleński, and continued in the 20th century by Bogusław Leśnodorski.
+The 3 May Constitution and the Great Sejm that adopted it have been the subjects of a large body of works by Polish scholars, starting with the still often cited 19th century works of Walerian Kalinka and Władysław Smoleński, and continued in the 20th century by Bogusław Leśnodorski.

 The document's official name was Ustawa Rządowa ("Government Act"), where "government" referred to the political system.
 In the Commonwealth, the term "constitution" (Polish: konstytucja) had previously denoted all the legislation, of whatever character, that had been passed by a given Sejm.